dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 The In Bucket for StorageLoader is the same as the Out Bucket for the EmrEtlRunner - i.e. you will already have setup this bucket.

-We recommend creating a new bucket for the Archive Bucket - i.e. do **not** re-use EmrEtlRunner's own Archive Bucket.
+We recommend creating a new folder for the Archive Bucket - i.e. do **not** re-use EmrEtlRunner's own Archive Bucket.
 Create the required Archive Bucket in the same AWS region as your In Bucket.

-**Important:** if you are using the StorageLoader to load your data into Redshift, you need to make sure that the location of your **In Bucket** and **Archive Bucket** are in 'us-east-1'.
-The reason is that currently, Amazon only offers Redshift in the 'us-east-1' region, and Redshift only supports the bulk loading of data from S3 within a region.
+**Important:** if you are using the StorageLoader to load your data into Redshift, you need to make sure your **In Bucket** is in the same region as your Redshift cluster.
+The reason is that Redshift currently only supports the bulk loading of data from S3 in the same region.

 Right, now we can install StorageLoader.